 - All Office on African American Affairs staff have not received all applicable racial equity training, and currently is not fully equipped to complete a comprehensive racial equity assessment. - Fiscal years 2019/2020 the Milwaukee County workforce will begin its process to normalize the conversation surrounding Racial Equity, referencing the Government Alliance on Race and Equity (GARE) logic model. - a.
 Racial Equity & Milwaukee County Leaders Training (November 2018 April 2019) - b.
 Racial Equity Managerial Training (June 2019 August 2019) - c.
 Racial Equity All County Training (July 2019 January 2020) - State of Wisconsin's budget appropriations, those issued to Milwaukee County continues to decline, relative in size, over the past two decades.
-This limited revenue continues to disparately impact Milwaukee County, causing undue burden to public services; those which our community residents depend on, daily. - Midwest Region is one of the last regions to incorporate rapid transit.
+This limited revenue continues to disparately impact Milwaukee County, causing undue burden to public services; those which our community residents depend on, daily.
+The short-term funding via the Federal Congestion, Mitigation and

-- In the past year, MCTS's outreach efforts have tabulated in excess, of 4,000 forms of communication across Milwaukee County. - MCTS will need to await adopted FY2020 budget, before seeking a final decision on the project's 'recommended system map' (route/services).
-MCTS NEXT Redesign is contingent on having sufficient transportation fiscal resources before the project can move forward into the construction phase. - MCTS will continue to assess/review disparate impacts to minority/low-income populations with any proposed changes to the MCTS NEXT system/service lines.
-In addition, MCTS will continue to extend community outreach efforts, to inform riders and community about route changes. - MCTS will continue to document and evaluate impacts to ridership due to service line changes.
-Tracking and addressing public comments about the change, accordingly. - Declining trends in ridership, is an indicator of socio-economic changes in the community.
+- Air Quality (CMAQ) grant being available only until the end of 2020; will result in a transit need to replace this grant funding with a new source of \$2.4M by FY2021. - Long-term capital improvement and fleet replacement needs will be required to be maintained.
+MCTS is required to adhere to Federal Transit Administration requirements; such as: Transit Asset Management plan inclusive of fleet replacement schedules (every five years) and capital related items (building and non-revenue vehicles). - Declining trends in ridership, is an indicator of socio-economic changes in the community.
 Nationwide declining ridership is being experienced by metro transit agencies; often due to residents using alternative transportation options. - Individual rider racial demographic data is not currently being captured by MCTS.
 Population-level data (2010 Census data) was used by MCTS, as the demographic data source for conducting a disparate impact or disproportionate burden analysis. - Title VI regulation was designed to limit further harm to people of color when service line or route changes are needed.
 This regulation solely, does not advance equity, as each government jurisdiction have systemic inequities perpetuated by decades of inequitable planning and policy making. - Transit equity research continues to focus on federal policy; often not incorporating the need for state and local transportation funding and governance reform.